TFS Gulf

 So what is actually merging?

-For instance, a UK auditor cannot sign off on a German company’s books.
+Example: A UK auditor still cannot sign off on a German company’s books.
+However, the technology and standards behind the audit may be unified.

 James O’Dowd (Founder, Patrick Morgan) delivered a viral critique on LinkedIn, noting that while strategy is easy to announce, execution is the “constraint.”